 Assignment Description Word count Assessment Rhetorical Analysis For this assignment you will analyze a piece of professional writing in your major or field or work, describing the rhetorical strategies that were used by the author and how these strategies contributed to the purpose of the document.
-1500 Maximum 25 points Discipline Investigation In this assignment, you will write a report about working in your major field.
+(SLOs: a, b, c, d, e, f, g) 1500 Maximum 25 points Discipline Investigation In this assignment, you will write a report about working in your major field.
 This report will describe an interview you will have with a professional in your chosen field; you will also write about information you collect from at least two outside sources (articles), following appropriate citation and reference styles (APA or MLA).
-1500 Maximum 25 points Five Critical Reading Reflection Journals Throughout the semester, you will read sections of a full length work of fiction or non-fiction and respond in a series of reflective journals.
+(SLOs: a, b, c, d, e, f, h) 1500 Maximum 25 points Five Critical Reading Reflection Journals Throughout the semester, you will read sections of a full length work of fiction or non-fiction and respond in a series of reflective journals.
 Two will be timed essays written in class, two will be written at home.
 The last is a practice final exam.
 At the end of the semester, you will place all of these journals in your final portfolio.
-2000 Maximum 15 points Cover Letter This is a one paragraph letter to readers of your portfolio in which you explain which of the two above assignments is your better work and why.
-200-300 Maximum 2 points Homework & participation Your instructor will decide how to assign these points to your class work and participation.
-Maximum 33 points By the 14th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you will receive an F. Maximum 100 points; minimum 70 points Final Portfolio The portfolio must include the following: The Portfolio Checklist initialed and signed by both student and instructor; A clean, final draft of the cover letter - 200 words A final, clean copy of two main assignments comprised of at least 3000 words of revised, polished writing (see above); First and intermediate draft of each of the two main writing assignments which show instructor's comments and a rubric marked by the instructor; Five CRR journals, including two in-class, handwritten journals 3200 words of final, polished writing Scored according to the scoring rubric by two readers.
+(SLOs: e, f, g) 2000 Maximum 15 points Cover Letter This is a one paragraph letter to readers of your portfolio in which you explain which of the two above assignments is your better work and why.
+(SLO's: a, c, d) 200-300 Maximum 2 points Homework & participation Your instructor will decide how to assign these points to your class work and participation.
+(SLO's: a, b, c, d, g) Maximum 33 points By the 13th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you will receive an F. Maximum 100 points; minimum 70 points Final Portfolio The portfolio must include the following: The Portfolio Checklist initialed and signed by both student and instructor; A clean, final draft of the cover letter - 200 words A final, clean copy of two main assignments comprised of at least 3000 words of revised, polished writing (see above); First and intermediate draft of each of the two main writing assignments which show instructor's comments and a rubric marked by the instructor; Five CRR journals, including two in-class, handwritten journals 3200 words of final, polished writing Scored according to the scoring rubric by two readers.
 Worth 70% of your grade.
 Final Exam An in-class, timed essay, common across all sections of 100A.
-500 words Scored according to the scoring rubric by two readers.
+(SLO's: a, b, d, f, g) 500 words Scored according to the scoring rubric by two readers.
 Worth 30% of your grade.